Hola my esteemed Oliviarites… not working? Okay, we’ll just stick with lovely Olive Nation then.

 - 2 drops Peppermint

 I’ve said it time and time again and I won’t stop now – there’s no better, convenient, more effective way to get essential oils in your body than by diffusing them into the air.
 And this final blend for immune support might be the only recipe you ever need in your life.
 Tea tree plays a vital role here thanks to its arsenal of antifungal, antiseptic, insecticide, antibacterial, and antiviral properties.

 Tea tree will actually kill and eliminate bacteria, germs and pathogens that are already inside your body and it also comes highly recommended for stimulating the immune system.
-And being one of the few EOs that resist particularly deadly bacteria strains that could pose a risk to your already susceptible immune system, it’s only natural that peppermint gets in too.
-Just drip all the EOs in your diffuser and diffuse normally.
+And being one of the few essential oils that resist particularly deadly bacteria strains that could pose a risk to your already susceptible immune system, it’s only natural that peppermint gets in too.
+Just drip all the oils in your diffuser and diffuse normally.